DSCGracepoly/30daysofcode/README.md

-# Day 23 Challenge
+# Day 24 Challenge

-Day 23 challenge goes like this
+Day 24 challenge goes like this
-> Write a stopwatch function that can be paused, resumed, reset, and cleared.
-The result should be displayed in an html page
+> Write a JavaScript function that generates all combinations of a string
+> Example string : 'dog'
+> Expected Output : d,do,dog,o,og,g